bitcahumans/bitca/CONTRIBUTING.md

 # Contributing to bitca

-Bitca is an open-source project and we welcome contributions.
+Bitca is an open-source project and we all welcome contributions.

 ## 👩‍💻 How to contribute